RaDialog: A Large Vision-Language Model for Radiology Report Generation and Conversational Assistance: Conclusion

-\paragraph{Acknowledgements} The authors gratefully acknowledge the financial support by the Federal Ministry of Education and Research of Germany (BMBF) under project DIVA (13GW0469C) and the Bavarian Ministry of Economic Affairs, Regional Development and Energy (StMWi) under project ThoraXAI (DIK-2302-0002). \FloatBarrier {
+\midlacknowledgments{This work was supported in part by the Federal Ministry of Education and Research of Germany (BMBF) under project DIVA (13GW0469C), the Bavarian Ministry of Economic Affairs, Regional Development and Energy (StMWi) under project ThoraXAI (DIK-2302-0002), and the German Research Foundation (DFG, grant 469106425 - NA 620/51-1).}